nyakeisi/ls-jsondb/README.md

 }
 ```

-> ? path is a String option to declare path to a folder with .json files aka tables.
-> you can use multiple amount of databases by creating new **paths**:
+> ? path is a String option to declare path to a folder with .json files aka tables.<br />you can use multiple amount of databases by creating new **paths**:
 ```js
 // for example:
 const first = new database('./first')